PreciousNwachukwu/nigerian-provisions-store-sales-analysis/README.md

 ### Discount Impact
 - Transactions with **0% discount** averaged a **20.7% profit margin**
 - **5% discounts** reduced margins to **16.2%**
-- **10% discounts** cut margins further to **11.6%** — nearly halving profitability compared to full-price sales
+- **10% discounts** cut margins further to **11.6%**, nearly halving profitability compared to full-price sales
 ---

 ## Recommendations

-1. **Stock up Beverages and Grains in October–December.** The festive season consistently drives around 50% more demand — running out of stock during this period is a direct revenue loss.
+1. **Stock up Beverages and Grains in October–December.** The festive season consistently drives around 50% more demand, running out of stock during this period is a direct revenue loss.
 2. **Limit 10% discount events.** A 10% discount reduces average margins by nearly 9 percentage points compared to full-price sales.
 If discounts are used, 5% is a safer threshold that still incentivises purchases without severely impacting profitability.
 3. **Promote POS and bank transfer payments.** With 54% of transactions still in cash, there is meaningful operational risk in cash handling and reconciliation.
 Incentivising digital payments even slightly would reduce this risk.
 4. **Maintain buffer stock for fast movers on Fridays and Saturdays.** Products like Indomie, Maggi Cubes, and Gala Sausage Roll see their highest demand at weekends.
 Stockouts on these days disproportionately affect revenue.